ausbin/webzone-cf/README.md

    `./update.sh` as the webhook URL.
 Choose "only `push`".
 Add the secret `$WEBHOOK_SECRET`.

 To locally test the lambda, you can use `./test.sh`... almost.
+Something is broken about connecting to CloudFront but I don't care enough to debug.
 It works well enough for checking syntax errors, at least.

 Links
 -----